Employment

 - Students should be honest with their employers about their FWS eligibility.

-- Know your options!
-Speak with your employer about what may happen if you exhaust your FWS earnings limit prematurely or become ineligible for any reason.
+- Speak with your employer about what may happen if you exhaust your FWS earnings limit prematurely or become ineligible for continued payment with FWS wages for any reason.
 See the Payroll and Timekeeping Policies page for additional information.

 Multiple Positions

-Students may be employed in multiple jobs that pay them FWS wages.
+Students may be employed in multiple FWS-paying jobs.
 Acceptable reasons include if the student believes they cannot reach their FWS earnings limit through their present job alone and/or if the second position is more relevant to their academic and career interests.

 Remember,

-- Do not exceed 20 hours per week among all student employment jobs.
+- Do not exceed 20 hours per week among all paid positions.

 - Hiring forms must be submitted for each position.